Construction of new type of CNOT gate using cross-resonance pulse in the transmon-PPQ system: Single-qubit gates

-We employ a Gaussian-shape envelope $\Omega_G(t)$ to implement the single-qubit gates(see Supplementary Materials).
+where $q\in{T,P}$ indicates the transmon($T$) or the PPQ ($P$).
+We employ a Gaussian-shape envelope $\Omega_G(t)$ to design the single-qubit gates,

+where $f_q$ represents the qubit frequency of the target qubit.
+The qubit frequency of each qubit is given as $\omega_T = 2.883$ GHz, $\omega_P = 2.847$ GHz. $\sigma = T_G/4$ is the thickness of $\Omega_G(t)$.
 This type of envelope can easily control a transmon-type superconducting qubit based on the Rabi oscillation.
-We use Derivative Removal by Adiabatic Gate (DRAG)\cite{Chow10} to suppress the leakage error of the single-qubit gates.
+We use Derivative Removal by Adiabatic Gate (DRAG)\cite{Chow10} to suppress the leakage error of the single-qubit gates,

+The coefficient $\beta$ is proportional to the inverse of the anharmonicity of the qubit.
 We note that the DRAG pulse is advantageous only to the transmon in terms of gate fidelity.
 Thus, in this study, we do not apply the DRAG pulse for the single-qubit gates of the PPQ.

-We propose a method for designing CNOT gates in the transmon-PPQ system.
-The CNOT operation is based on a CR pulse.
-The CR pulse applied to the control qubit is a microwave pulse whose frequency is approximately equal to that of the target qubit.
-The CR pulse induces conditional resonance to rotate the target qubit state according to the control qubit state.
-Figure \ref{fig:pulse_protocol} illustrates the pulse protocol for the implementation of CNOT gates based on the CR pulse in the transmon-PPQ system.
-The control(target) qubit is the transmon qubit(PPQ).
-The CNOT gate is represented by $\CNOT_\text{TP}$.
-The charge offset functions $n_{g,T}(t)$ and $n_{g,P}(t)$ in Figure \ref{fig:pulse_protocol} are defined as follows:

-The microwave pulse $n_{g,T}(t)$ applied to the transmon carries information regarding the CR pulse.
-The frequency of the CR pulse, $f_1=\omega_1/2\pi$, is tuned to be near the qubit frequency of the PPQ.
-The initial phase of the CR pulse, $\gamma_1$, determines the axis of the rotation of the target qubit state due to the CR pulse.
-We set the initial phase to zero to induce $X$ rotation on the target qubit.
-The envelope of the CR pulse, $\Omega_S(t)$, is a sinusoidal flat-top function(see Supplementary Materials).

-The other pulse $n_{g,P}(t)$, namely the auxiliary pulse, is applied to the PPQ to complete the CNOT operation.
-The auxiliary pulse is a single-qubit gate $R_{X,P}$.
-Note that $\gamma_2$ can be set as non-zero to compensate time offset $T_1$.
-In Figure \ref{fig:pulse_protocol}, the rotating arrows at the time $t=T_1+T_2$ indicate the compensating Z rotations, VZ gates, with the rotating angle $\theta_i$ for each qubit.

-We design pulses comprising CNOT gate stepwise.
-The CNOT gate is decomposed into unitary operators corresponding to the pulse protocols $\hat{\mathcal{U}}$ and VZ gate $\hat{\mathcal{Z}}$.